gabriel951/my_work/work_at_tjdft/README.md

 ## Other work
+### DMJud
+TJDFT and other courts in Brazil are supervised by CNJ (National Council of Justice).
+CNJ computes a set of metrics that it uses to rank courts and award prizes to top courts.
+This is taken very seriously in TJDFT with everyone wanting to finish the year in the top spots.
+CNJ computes this metrics/statistics according to some reasonable intricate business rules and updates them sparingly (sometimes once a month).
+The project called DMJud computes (for TJDFT) the same metrics/statistics than CNJ but updates them much quicker (our aim is D-1).
+It uses
+**Java Spring** and queries our **Oracle SQL database**.

+While in TJDFT my contributions to this project were:
+1. Along with 2 more colleagues, we helped the main developer by writting some unit tests in **Java**.

 ### Article for PTD
 In 2024, the current administration of TJDFT created PTD, the Digital Transformation Program (*Programa de Transformação Digital* in Portuguese) to boost the efficiency and quality of Justice, through the improvement of systems and digital services with a user focus.
 In 2025 they decided to